 Regional Land and Water Plan

 The Regional Land and Water Plan promotes the sustainable management of the West Coast’s natural and physical resources as they apply in the context of land and water by applying rules and conditions to various activities.
 These resources include the Region’s lakes, rivers, groundwater, wetlands, geothermal water, and land including river and lake beds.
 This Plan became operative on 27 May 2014, replacing the Water Management, Land and Riverbed and Discharge to Land Plans.
-See here for further resources on the Land and Water Plan.

 National Environmental Standard for Plantation Forestry